swynes/Measuring-what-works/Household_Energy_Calculations.md

 The information only treatment group reduced energy use by 0.25KWh/day/household or 41.06kgCO2e/year with range of 12.09-68.77KgCO2e/year (p&lt;0.1)

-The information and incentive group increases energy use by 0.03KWh/day and emissions by 4.22kgCO2e/year with range of 1.24-7.07kgCO2e/year
+The information and incentive group INCREASES energy use by 0.03KWh/day and emissions by 4.22kgCO2e/year with range of 1.24-7.07kgCO2e/year

-SUTER & SHAMMIN 2013
+\*\*SUTER & SHAMMIN 2013

 The authors report results after the first year using an econometric model.
-However the sample size for some treatment (three households in the treatment group Incentive+Thermo) is quite small, so we utilize only their pairwise comparison chart (Table 1) where n=24 and results are totalled over one year.
+However the sample size for some treatments (three households in the treatment group Incentive+Thermo) is quite small, so we utilize only their pairwise comparison chart (Table 1) where n=24 and results are totalled over one year.
 These results are more conservative, no changes are significant relative to the control, whereas in the econometric model some changes are significant.
 We exclude the installation of attic insulation as no choice was given to the residents so this is purely a structural intervention.

 Control decreases natural gas by 0.64ccf/day Thermostat decreases natural gas by 0.06ccf/day Incentive decreases natural gas by 1.07ccf/day